Inside West Wycombe Park

 Originally the dining room, the room’s name reflects the distinctive blue in the ceiling painting that depicts a copy of a vibrant, bacchic themed ceiling by Annibale Carracci in Rome.
 A key feature of this room is the precise symmetry of each of the four walls achieved, in part, through the use of hidden and dummy doors.

-If you're a fan of Downton Abbey you may recognise this room.
+Fans of Downton Abbey may recognise this room.

 The music room

-The spectacular ceiling decoration is another Raphael copy but with some subtle adjustments – your tour guide will explain how and why.
+The spectacular ceiling decoration is another Raphael copy but with some subtle adjustments.